What I Wish Professors Knew About Migraine Disease

 Looking like a hungover college student

 Any unsuspecting passerby might without further investigation think that I was just another hungover college student, tired and dehydrated from the previous night out, but perhaps disappointingly to the party-inclined, it was usually just another migraine.
 I would also usually end up in a professor’s office hours some short time after, discussing that I’d missed something, some important fact, or a part of an assignment’s directions, again.
 Having migraine disease often made me feel as though I came off as a terrible student, and there are things I wish I’d shared with my professors about what it was like to struggle academically while dealing with migraine disease.
-Here are a few of them:
+A few of them are shared below and can be downloaded and printed or emailed to share with your professors.

 Please don’t assume I’m lazy or not interested in school